phptek/silverstripe-jsontext/README.md

 # SilverStripe JSONText

-Pretty much does what it says on the tin: Provides a simple Text field into which JSON can be stored.
-Once stored, the module exposes a simple query API based on the (JSON operators found in Postgres v9.2+)[https://www.postgresql.org/docs/9.5/static/functions-json.html].
+This does pretty much does what it says on the tin: Provides a simple Text field into which JSON can be stored.

+Once stored, the module exposes a simple query API based on the [JSON operators found in Postgres v9.2+](https://www.postgresql.org/docs/9.5/static/functions-json.html).

 Note: This module's query API is based on a relatively simple JSON to array conversion principle.
 It does *not* natively use Postgres' or MySQL's native JSON operators.
-The aim however is to allow dev's to use their preferred syntax and to this end, you can set the module into `mysql' or `postgres` backend mode using SS config:
+The aim however is to allow dev's to use their preferred syntax, and to this end, you can set the module into `mysql' or `postgres` mode using SS config:

 ```yml
 JSONText:
   backend: mysql
 ```

 Note: The default is to use `postgres`.